YonatanKof/ww-kof/content/posts/Plugin shortcuts for Sketch.md

 ## 2nd job - Plugin shortcut

-Recently I've installed the [Color Contrast Analyser for Sketch](https://github.com/getflourish/Sketch-Color-Contrast-Analyser), which a useful plugin if you'd like to make accessible products without leaving Sketch app for an online solution.
+Recently I've installed the [Color Contrast Analyser for Sketch](https://github.com/getflourish/Sketch-Color-Contrast-Analyser), which a useful plugin if you'd like to make accessible products without leaving Sketch app for a solution online.
 The plugin ships without a shortcut and when working on a new design with a lot of contrast checking it can get real annoying real fast.
-Ad a keyboard fanatics I'd like to set a shortcut for it.
+As a keyboard fanatics I'd like to set a shortcut for it.

 ### The problem

 macOS shortcuts works only for installed apps.
 Plugins are installed in the app, so the Keyboard Shortcut Manager won't work on them.

 How do I create a short cut anyways?

 ## 3rd job - Editing plugin shortcut